core-wg/href/draft-ietf-core-href.md

      Bytes that are not valid UTF-8 show up, for example, in BitTorrent web seeds.
      <!-- <https://www.bittorrent.org/beps/bep_0017.html>, not sure this warrants an informative reference -->

-     These URIs can be expressed when using the `extended-cri` feature.
+     These URIs can be expressed when using the `text-or-pet` feature.

    * `https://example.com/component%3bone;component%3btwo`, `http://example.com/component%3dequals`